 What does hemoglobin fingerprinting have to do with crime scene fingerprint fingerprinting?
-Have to do with fossil dating?
-Ninhydrin!
-This chemical reacts with amines (nitrogen-hydrogen) groups – like those of amino acids (protein letters) to form a purpley product.
-And it “doesn’t care” whether those amine groups are located on protein pieces separated on a piece of paper waiting to reveal wondrous insight. sloughed off in a sweaty fingerprint, or buried for thousands of years.
+Say “hy” to ninhydrin!
+From fingerprinting to fossil dating, this chemical helps us see the invisible!
+Ninhydrin can do this “magic” because it reacts with amines (nitrogen-hydrogen) groups – like those of amino acids (protein letters) – to form a purpley product.
+And it “doesn’t care” whether those amine groups are located on protein pieces separated on a piece of paper waiting to reveal wondrous insight, sloughed off in a sweaty fingerprint, or buried for thousands of years.

-He could do this all on a single piece of filter paper.
-But unlike when you might have done chromatography in school by dotting various color markers on a piece of paper and sticking them in liquid to separate the colorful dyes in the ink, the peptides Ingram was separating were invisible – so he had to think!
+They could separate the peptide pieces and/or amino acids on pieces of filter paper.
+But unlike when you might have done chromatography in school by dotting various color markers on a piece of paper and sticking them in liquid to separate the colorful dyes in the ink, the peptides Ingram & Sanger were separating were invisible – so they had to think!

 Thankfully he didn’t have to think too hard on this part of the puzzle because scientists had known for a while about the magical powers of a chemical called ninhydrin to reveal the location of amino acids & peptides.

 The kind of amino acids biochemists are usually referring to when we talk about amino acids are alpha amino acids (α-amino acids), and they’re the kind used in proteins.
-The a refers to the fact that the amino group (-NH₂ or -NH₃⁺ depending on the pH) and the carboxyl group (-(C=O)-OH in the carboxylic acid form and -(C=O)-O⁻ in the carboxylate form) are attached to the same central “alpha” carbon.
+Amino acids have an amino group (-NH₂ or -NH₃⁺ depending on the pH) and a carboxyl group (-(C=O)-OH in the carboxylic acid form and -(C=O)-O⁻ in the carboxylate form). “a” refers to the fact that, in α-amino acids, these groups are attached to the same central “alpha” carbon.
 This is also the same carbon that is attached to unique side chains (aka R groups) that make different protein letters different. more here: http://bit.ly/37Aym43

 What do I mean by blue-purple?
 Ruhemann’s purple has a “maximum absorption at 570nm” – which brings me to “why do things look different colors?” – the short answer is that they absorb different wavelengths of light, such as light with a wavelength (distance between wave peaks) of 570 nanometers.
 We perceive different wavelengths of light as different colors, and when light is absorbed the “leftover” light containing whatever wasn’t stolen can look different.
 So white light, which contains all colors of the rainbow, looks different when it has rainbow stripes stolen.
 If you look at a color wheel, the color something appears to your eye is across from the color that that something absorbs.
 So Ruhemann’s purple, for example, absorbs a green-yellow light most strongly and we see a blue-purple.

 But why does it absorb that light?
+To understand this we need to back up and discuss what light is.
 Light is “just” little packets of energy called photons traveling in waves and different colors of light have photons with different amounts of energy.
 The more energy the photons have, the more they want to move, but they all travel at the same linear speed (the speed of light), so instead of traveling faster, more energetic photons take a more slalom-y path, up-down-up-down-ing more along the way.
 As a result, the more energetic the photon, the higher the frequency of the waves, and the tighter packed the peaks are (shorter the wavelength).

 When we think about light, we usually think about “visible light” but that only reflects a small slice of a vast electromagnetic radiation (EMR) spectrum which also includes things like microwaves and infrared on the slow side and ultraviolet (UV) & x-rays on the fast side.
 Visible light is just the portion of the EMR spectrum that our eyes have receptors for – the least energetic (longest wavelength) light we can see is reddish and the the most energetic (shortest wavelength) light we can see is purplish.